 5. Good lighting is essential.

-You have got to see what you’re doing when creating with epoxy resin.
+You have got to see what you’re doing when creating with clear casting resin.
 Whether measuring or looking for bubbles, a bright light LED makes things much easier to see.

 Crafting with epoxy resin should be fun and easy from the beginning.